Skip to main content

 Living as an Acute Lymphocytic Leukemia (ALL) Survivor

-For some people with acute lymphocytic leukemia (ALL), treatment can get rid of all of the leukemia cells.
-Completing treatment can be both stressful and exciting.
-You may be relieved to finish treatment, but find it hard not to worry about the leukemia coming back.
-(When leukemia comes back after treatment, it is called a relapse or recurrence.)
-This is a very common concern in people who have had leukemia.
+Finishing treatment can be both stressful and exciting.
+You may be relieved, but you may also find it hard not to worry about the leukemia coming back.
+(When leukemia comes back after treatment, it’s called a relapse or recurrence.)
+This is a very common concern.

 Follow-up care